We remember Geoffrey Farthing (1909 – 2004)

 It is not your editor’s intention to write about, or to go into the well-known arguments as they were brought to the table by Geoffrey into detail, this tribute is not the right place to do so.

-Those who are familiar with the history of the Theosophical movement are aware that in the years after 1895, when the first split from the mother-society actually took effect, it became evident that there were great differences in interpretation of the teachings, especially involving the writings of those authors who came after H. P. B. Anyone interested in reading detailed account of the movement’s colorful and often baffling history should read Dr. James Santucci’s Theosophy and the Theosophical Societies.
-It isfreely available and published as an e-book on Theosophy Forward; click: http://www.theosophyforward.com/electronic-editions/special-editions
+Those who are familiar with the history of the Theosophical movement are aware that in the years after 1895, when the first split from the mother-society actually took effect, it became evident that there were great differences in interpretation of the teachings, especially involving the writings of those authors who came after H. P. B. Anyone interested in reading a detailed but objective account of the movement’s colorful and often baffling history should read Dr. James Santucci’s Theosophy and the Theosophical Societies.
+It is freely available and the fully updated 2020 version is published in five chapters in Theosophy Forward's category THEOSOPHICAL ENCYCLOPEDIA.
+To go there click: https://www.theosophyforward.com/articles/theosophical-encyclopedia (you might have to scroll down a few articles)

 Geoffrey Farthing and Joy Mills, Valentine’s Day 1970